basecamp/handbook/benefits-and-perks.md

 ### Community Supported Agriculture (CSA) Allowance

 Fresh, organic, local fruits and vegetables are great to have on-hand, so we'd also like to offer a CSA membership to you.
 Finding a local provider will be up to you, but you can expense the cost of a seasonal or annual CSA share as an employee benefit, up to $1,000/year.
+If there aren't any CSA shares nearby, feel free to use your stipend on farmers market foods or even fresh fruit and veg at your favorite grocery store.

 ### Continuing Education Allowance